 As an Advance Banking customer, you will also enjoy perpetual annual fee waiver on this credit card!

-Is the cashback too good to be true?
+Is cashback on all purchases too good to be true?

 Fortunately for us, it’s not too good to be true.
 It is very real.
-The bank actually means cashback on “everything” that is retail.
-So here’s what you will earn cashback on with this card:
+You will be earning cashback on:

-- ALL retail purchases* – this includes purchases made locally, overseas and online.
+- ALL eligible retail purchases* – this includes purchases made locally, overseas and online.

-So, whether you spend S$5 or S$5,000, you’ll earn cashback on your trip to the grocery store, the chilli crab meal at Jumbo, your new wardrobe from Zalora and so on.
+So, whether you spend S$5 or S$5,000, you’ll earn cashback on your grocery spends, your school fees, the chilli crab meal at Jumbo, your new wardrobe from Zalora and so on.